adamfr33man/node-red-pi/README.md

 # node-red-pi

-An easy way to get up and running with Node-RED on the Raspberry Pi
+An easy way to get up and running with Node-RED on the Raspberry Pi.
+It also has [mosca](https://www.npmjs.com/package/mosca) which is an MQTT broker and a [freeboard plugin](https://www.npmjs.com/package/node-red-contrib-freeboard) installed to allow you to quickly setup realtime Dashboards.

-## Why this ?
+## Why did I put this together ?

 I was looking into [thethingbox](http://thethingbox.io/) but found a few things too limiting for my usage.
 Hopefully they can address these soon.